Research Participant Information

 How to sign up to participate in a study

 We use an online scheduling system, Sona, to keep track of your research participation.
-In order to complete your hour of participation, you must log into this site, set up your account, and sign up through the system.
-It will also show you once you have completed your hour of research participation.
+In order to complete your two credits of participation, you must log into this site, set up your account, and sign up for two different studies through the system.
+It will also show you once you have completed each credit of research participation.

 In order to log into the system, go to http://marist.sona-systems.com.
 Request an account by clicking on "Request Account" (right side of page).
 On the "Account Information" page, you will need to enter the following:

 - Your user ID (this is whatever comes before the @ of your Marist email address, INCLUDING the number, for example: Firstname.Lastname1 )